This post may contain affiliate links. Please see our disclosure policy.

 The recipe in this post is for an oil-based pomade, which tends to leave a slightly more gloss-like appearance, whereas a water-based one would look more matte.

-1. Add the beeswax, coconut, jojoba, and sunflower oils to a double boiler or pan on the stove.
+Step 1: Add the beeswax, coconut, jojoba, and sunflower oils to a double boiler or pan on the stove.
 On a low heat, melt the ingredients together, stirring occasionally.
 This will take around ten minutes.

-2. Once everything is melted and mixed together, let it cool slightly (another ten minutes should be enough).
+Step 2: Once everything is melted and mixed together, let it cool slightly (another ten minutes should be enough).
 Then add the Cromollient SCE (if you’re using it), along with the vitamin E and fragrance oils.
 Stir everything together until it’s mixed well.
+Transfer to a storage tin and allow it to cool before securing the lid.

-How to use pomade for the hair
+How to Use Pomade for the Hair

 It’s easy!